Table Of Content:

 One of the best ways to keep off the harmful effects of sun poisoning is to take in fluids in plenty such as fruit juices and of course water.
 Fluids or for that matter water helps in the effective hydration of the body and prevents the occurrence of sun poisoning rashes and other symptoms associated with sunburns.
 In fact, green tea is considered to be rich source which helps in the prevention of sun poisoning rash.

-Antioxidants or food rich in Vitamin B, C, D and E such as spinach, beans, tomatoes, broccoli, berries, carrots, soy and whole grains, and other vegetables help in just not preventing the occurrence of skin poisoning rash but also facilitate the treatment for the same.
+Antioxidants or food rich in Vitamin B, Vitamin C, Vitamin D and Vitamin E such as spinach, beans, tomatoes, broccoli, berries, carrots, soy and whole grains, and other vegetables help in just not preventing the occurrence of skin poisoning rash but also facilitate the treatment for the same.

 Besides these natural methods of treating sun poisoning rash, one may also treat it by going for anti-itching medications such as oral drugs, steroids, topical ointments, etc whose use is subject to doctor’s prescription.
 But severe sun poisoning rash cases may require hospitalization wherein one is administered intravenous fluids and given steroids to reduce the inflammation of the rash.